ravimad/Orb2015/artifact.md

 The .stats file that are generated during comparison of grammars have the following fields each of which represents a unique metric (described below).

 * _\#EBNF-rules_ : number of productions in the input grammar.
 (Note that the input grammar is allowed to be in EBNF form).
-* _\#rules_ and _\#nonterminals_ : number of productions and non-terminals in the grammar after conversion to BNF form.
-* _WordGenCalls_ : number of words enumerated.
-When sampling words, this field denotes the number of samples generated.
-* _EquivCExs_ : number of counter-examples that were discovered
-* _TimeWithoutGC_ : the wall clock time taken by the tool from the start to the end, excluding the time spent in garbage collection.
-* _GCTime_ : time spent in garbage collection.
-* _PeakMemUsageInMB_ : Peak virtual memory usage in mega bytes.
-* _AntlrParseCalls_ : number of times the Antlr v4 parser was invoked.
-* _AntlrEquivCExs_ : number of counter-examples for equivalence discovered when Antlr parser was used to parse the enumerated words.
-* _CYKParseCalls_ : number of times the CYK parser was invoked.
-In experiments that compare programming language grammars, the CYK parser is invoked once at the end to verify the output of the Antlr parser.
-(Specifically, to verify whether the string rejected by the Antlr parser is not parsable.)
-* _Avg.CYKParseTime_ and _Max.CYKParseTime_ : average and maximum time taken to parse a word using the CYK parser.
-* _Avg.AntlrParseTime_ and _Max.AntlrParseTime_ : average and maximum time taken to parse a word using the Antlr parser.
-* _Avg.time-per-call_ and _Max.time-per-call_ : average and maximum time taken to generate one word using the enumerators.
-When the enumerators are used in sampling mode, this field corresponds to the average and maximum time taken to generate a sample.